Policies promoting wireless broadband in the United States: Impact on the people

 Public interest is important for policies promoting wireless broadband for Americans.
 The interest of the public is important because if the public does not condone the cost and the utility, the nation will have to cover the failure of the deployment.
 However, the public may also consider this to be an excellent development for our country.
 Part of the national wireless broadband goal is to enable businesses to grow faster, help students learn more, and assist public safety officers with having the best, state-of-the-art technology and communications available.
 During his State of the Union address, President Obama announced a National Wireless Initiative to make available high speed wireless Internet services for 98% of Americans.
 This plan was primarily designed to get this technology to reach more rural areas that otherwise did not have the opportunity of obtaining the service.
 On February 10, 2011 President Obama was commended for his proposal on pursuing the plan with the idea that this would greatly increase jobs and innovation.
-The concept of the "last mile" is often brought up for Internet Service Providers (ISP) as they try to expand their network, often time having to stop before the last house on the block because of cost.
+The concept of the "last mile" is often brought up for ISPs as they try to expand their network, often time having to stop before the last house on the block because of cost.
 However, even though this issue happens throughout rural areas, 57% of Americans use broadband services with 91% already having access according to the Pew Internet & American Life Project.
 Those that have Internet can access an incredible amount of information at any time as long as they have an Internet-ready device.
 There has also been an increase in the applications that utilize Internet services.
 The proliferation of wireless applications is on the rise and continues to empower users and communities.